douglatornell/randopony-tetra/README.txt

 RandoPony README
 ================

-This is a Python 3, Pyramid, SQLAlchemy of RandoPony, the BC Randonneurs Cycling Club online event registration system.
+This is a Python 3, Pyramid, SQLAlchemy of implementation of RandoPony, the BC Randonneurs Cycling Club online event registration system.

 The app is presently under development for the 2013 season.